learn-co-curriculum/activerecord-migrations/README.md

 ## Using migrations to manipulate existing tables

 Here is another place where migrations really shine.
 Let's add a gender column to our animals table.
-Remember that ActiveRecord keeps track of what migrations we've already run, so adding it to our 01_create_animals.rb won't work because it won't get executed when we run our migrations again, unless we drop our entire table before rerunning the migration.
+Remember that ActiveRecord keeps track of what migrations we've already run, so adding it to our 01_create_animals.rb won't work because it won't get executed when we run our migrations again without dropping our entire table before rerunning the migration.
 But that isn't best practice, especially with a production database.

 To make this change we're going to need a new migration, which we'll call `02_add_gender_to_animals.rb`.